200 rescued from Maryland elementary school using boats as flood waters started to reach the second floor | News Channel 3-12

 200 rescued from Maryland elementary school using boats as flood waters started to reach the second floor

-She came to a road block and was told by a police officer she couldn’t go any further, causing her to go into panic mode.
+She was 30 minutes away, and when she finally came within blocks of Westernport Elementary School, she was told by a police officer she couldn’t go any further, causing her to go into panic mode.

 “It was very scary,” Wade told CNN.
 “I actually had a panic attack.”